• Skip to primary navigation

 • 1 Tbsp Thai black soy sauce or kecap manis

-• 2 Tbsp cilantro (stems, packed) chopped fine
+• 2 tablespoon cilantro (stems, packed) chopped fine

 • 6 chicken thighs bone-in